The Tall Trees Grove

 To visit the grove you first have to get a free permit from Kuchel Information Center, just south of Orick.
 The permit includes a parking pass and a gate combination.
 A limited number of permits are available each day, but it's unusual for them to run out.

-To reach the grove, drive up Bald Hills Road past the Lady Bird Johnson Trail and the Redwood Creek overlook.
-The six-mile-long "C-Line" dirt road starts at a mosquito-infested gate that you have to unlock, and then descends through logged woodlands, ending at a trailhead parking lot.
+To reach the grove, drive up Bald Hills Road and look for the Tall Trees acces road, which starts just after the Redwood Creek overlook.
+You have to get out of your car to unlock a gate which happens to be in the most mosquito-infested spot in the entire park.
+The six-mile-long "C-Line" dirt road descends through logged woodlands, ending at a trailhead parking lot.
 The road is generally in good condition with the exception of some potholes.

 From the parking lot, the access trail descends steeply, almost immediately entering old-growth redwood uplands.
-Some attractive redwoods, bleached white and rising tall and straight from the steep hillside, can be seen both alongside the trail and in the distance, but overall the access trail is unexciting.
+Some attractive redwoods, bleached white and rising tall and straight from the steep hillside, can be seen both alongside the trail and in the distance, but overall the access trail isn't very exciting.
 A dense understory of huckleberry, rhododendron, and small redwoods screens the view, and a dense layer of ferns covers the ground.

-The access trail bottoms out amid a cluster of huge redwoods, one of the more impressive parts of the Tall Trees grove.
-The path turns right and branches.
+Just before the access trail reaches the grove, the understory opens up and there's a nice view of a cluster of big redwoods a few yards below.
+As the trail bottoms out it passes through this cluster, which is one of the more impressive parts of the Tall Trees grove.
+The path then turns right and branches.
 Keeping right, you'll pass a number of monster trees, but most of the redwoods are smaller and the understory is dense.
 A hillside rises up just a few yards to your right, marking the edge of the grove and giving it an enclosed feeling.

 At the north end of the grove, the Redwood Creek Trail branches off to the right.
 A superb collection of big trees grows around this spot, which is perhaps the most scenic part of the grove.
 The main trail then turns left and skirts the edge of the redwoods.
-The trail then leaves the redwoods altogether, winding among the big twisted maples, furry with moss, that grow alongside the creek.
-The trail then re-enters the redwoods, passing by the incongruously small Libbey Tree before re-joining the access trail.
+The trail then leaves the redwoods altogether, winding among the big twisted maples that grow alongside the creek.
+The maples are furry with moss and even have ferns growing out of their trunks.
+The trail re-enters the redwoods, passing by the incongruously small Libbey Tree before re-joining the access trail.

 It's a surprisingly difficult climb back to the parking lot, with a steep and prolonged grade.